MehdiHmidi523/Github-Real-Time-Issue-Server/README.md

 ## What is the URL to your application?
 Use the provided ubuntu server [mh223vk](https://cscloud401.lnu.se/).
 ## Describe what you have done to make your application secure, both in code and when configuring your application server
+I do not ship or deploy with any default credentials, particularly for admin users.

+Check my SSL certificates
 https://www.ssllabs.com/ssltest/analyze.html?d=cscloud401.lnu.se

-I have nginx proxy run requests to HTTP servers, and then itself respond to clients over HTTPS.
-When doing this, I was sure that the nginx<->proxy connection is unlikely to be sniffed by whoever is an expected attacker.
+I have the nginx proxy run requests to HTTP app server, and then itself respond to clients over HTTPS.
+When doing this, I was sure that the nginx<->proxy connection is unlikely to be sniffed by whomever is an expected attacker.
 Safe-enough approaches might include:
  - proxying to the same host (as you do) :+1:
  - proxying to other hosts behind your firewall

  => Proxying to another host on the public Internet is unlikely to be safe-enough

-Certbot is an automated python script to set up letsencrypt certificates on the website.
+In addition I used Certbot, which is an automated python script to set up #letsencrypt# certificates on the website.
 These SSL certificates are recognized by every major browsers, which means we will get the green lock on our website once installed.
 As I did when I run my tests on the ssl certificates.

 The packages that I use could contain critical security vulnerabilities that could affect my application.
 The security of the app is as strong as the “weakest link” in the dependencies.